brain-research/hyperbolictext/skip_thoughts_dist/README.md

 [Skip-Thought Vectors](https://papers.nips.cc/paper/5950-skip-thought-vectors.pdf)
 model.

-The code in this directory is backed by the
+The code in this directory is backed by this
 [open sourced](https://github.com/tensorflow/models/tree/master/skip_thoughts)
 implementation.

-## Differences to the Open-Source Version
+## Differences to the Other Version

   * Supports distributed training (asynchronous or synchronous).
   * Uses the `tf.HParams` container for configurations.